 The program is designed to last 2-3 years, and the purposes of the program are the following:

-- Provide formal course training to postdoctoral fellows, with an emphasis on imaging and clinical research methodology, and instruction in their underlying multidisciplinary sciences.
+- Provide formal course training to postdoctoral fellows, with an emphasis on imaging and clinical research methodology of substance abuse research, and instruction in their underlying multidisciplinary sciences.

-- Provide mentored training for fellows to apply these new methods to the interdisciplinary advance of our understanding of the function of the brain in health, substance abuse, and other psychiatric diseases.
+- Provide mentored training for fellows to apply these new methods to the interdisciplinary advance of our understanding of the function of the brain in substance use disorders.

-- Provide an integrated research experience for fellows in both imaging applications and methodology.
+- Provide an integrated research experience for fellows in both imaging and methodology of substance abuse research.
 All fellows will be expected to complete at least one research project with an applications and one with a methodology mentor during their training period.

-Each fellow will work on two projects: one focused on methodology and one focused on an application.
+Each fellow will work on two projects: one focused on methodology and one focused on an application in substance use.
 There will be two mentors, one for each of the projects, and it is the fellow's choice which will be the primary mentor and associated area of work.

-To ensure a solid background in appropriate areas, there is a recommended core curriculum, with courses defined according to the choice of methodological or applications emphasis.
+To ensure a solid background in neuroimaging and substance use disorders areas, there is a recommended core curriculum, with courses defined according to the choice of methodological or applications emphasis.
 For the methodological track those include methodology of PET, MRI, and MRS, including image processing; other courses are available, including statistics for clinical studies and pharmacokinetic modeling (which is one of the required courses for the applications track).